ujr/guides/guides/Glossary.md

 Typical application layers are: UI (User Interface), BLL (Business Logic Layer), and DAL (Data Access Layer).
 Compare **tier**.

-**Tier:** a separate physical deployment target (executable, service, container) of an application or system.
-Traditionally, many **layers** are deployed as a single tier.

 **Microservice:** a lightweight and specific service component in a kind of a service-oriented architecture that communicates with other specific microservices with the idea that it is easy